11 Essential Tools For Better Project-Based Learning

 Similar to iMovie only this useful tool comes with advanced features in video making.
 It’s simple to use and has many features from stitching together clips to putting transitions between video clips to smooth the flow of the video.
-Students can also add photos, text and record a voice over.
+Students can also add photos, text, and record a voice-over.
 Available for $1.99 from the Apple Store.

 A fun tool for creating slideshows of field trips and learning concepts.
 You can illustrate your project with videos, photos and text.
 Simply choose a video style and add your visual material.
 Teachers can sign up with a promo code and upload longer videos than just 30 sec.
 A downside without a promo code might be that you can upload short videos as 10 sec only.
-Good variety of background sound to choose from and gives projects a polished finish.
+A good variety of background sounds to choose from and gives projects a polished finish.
 Free apps available from the Apple Store, and for Android users.

 A versatile tool used for commenting on any type of media, from videos to photos.
 It’s especially useful in foreign language classes.
 Also great for group projects, adding voice comments to an image or a story.
 Free app available from the Apple Store.

 ‘Talking photos’, a tool used to record a voiceover for an image in a slideshow format.
 It’s great for collaborative projects telling a story of a photo or an event.
-In the classroom, students can start a project by analysing a concept or a story and import audio from another source.
-It can also be used in quizzes such as testing students’ knowledge of historical figures, or used in language classes for tests.
+In the classroom, students can start a project by analyzing a concept or a story and import audio from another source.
+It can also be used in quizzes such as testing students’ knowledge of historical figures or used in language classes for tests.
 Free app available from the Apple Store.